 I use Pixelmator and a large-format Wacom Intuos 3.
 No more, no less.
 I've noticed that lots of folks assume that I use some sort of vector program like Illustrator or Flash to make the comic.
 This is incorrect.
-Both the old, pixel-heavy strips and new, anti-aliased strips are completely hand-drawn.
+Both the older, pixel-heavy strips and newer, anti-aliased strips are completely hand-drawn.
 The only difference is that the newer strips are drawn at print resolution (300 dpi), then resized.
-The current font is Comicraft's Comicrazy.
+The current font is Comicraft's Comicrazy, though some older pages also use Dave Gibbons Lower International or the venerable Arial.
 The website was constructed using Grawlix CMS.

 That's a secret.
 Allow me a little mystery.

 For those unaware, I also have a second webcomic of the adult variety, called Like Magic.
 It ran at Slipshine for a while, and saw sixteen updates before going on indefinite hiatus.
 It hasn't been available for a while due to my inactivity on the project, however.
 Like Magic is the story of two young sorcerers, Deidre and Roman, who are on the losing side of a world war between the humans and the caudates.
 Caudates are tailed humans with the unusual ability to wield magic, something that terrifies the tailless folk.
 Being an adult comic, there's plenty of silly sex situations and whatnot.
 I really enjoy working on LM and I'm planning on returning to it at some point, but maintaining two comics at once with a full-time job is pretty much impossible (for me, anyway).

 No merch yet!
 T-shirts are always on my mind, but I've yet to come up with a design with which I'm 100% satisfied.
 A Patreon page should be available soon, which will have some perks for anyone generous enough to donate.
 Stay tuned!